Brad Davison: Personal life

 Davison identifies as a Christian.
 He has two older sisters, Stephanie and Angie, both of whom played on the Northern Iowa Panthers women's basketball team, graduating in 2016 and 2017 respectively.
 In high school, Davison achieved a 4.0 GPA and was named the 2017 Scholar-Athlete award from the Minnesota Chapter of the National Football Foundation.
 He was a member of National Honor Society in high school.
 Throughout his life, Davison has participated in more than 120 hours of volunteer work, going on service trips to Jamaica and Costa Rica and also at Shriners Prom.
 Davison was a member of Maple Grove's Fellowship of Christian Athletes and its GOLD program, which feeds impoverished peoples across the world.
-He is majoring in business management and human resources at Wisconsin.
+He majored in business management and human resources at Wisconsin.

 In July 2021, Davison became engaged to Tyra Buss, an assistant coach at Milwaukee and former Indiana player.